Improbable-AI/VisionProTeleop/README_v2.md

   </a>
 </p>

-A complete ecosystem for using Apple Vision Pro in robotics research — from **real-world teleoperation** to **simulation control** to **egocentric dataset recording**.
+A complete ecosystem for using Apple Vision Pro in robotics research — from **real-world teleoperation** to **simulation teleoperation** to **egocentric dataset recording**.
 Stream hand/head tracking from Vision Pro, send video/audio/simulation back, and record everything to the cloud.

 > **For a more detailed explanation, check out this short [paper](./assets/short_paper_new.pdf).**

+> The recently updated App Store version of Tracking Streamer requires python library `avp_stream` over 2.50.0.
+It will show a warning message on the app if the library is outdated.
+You can upgrade the library by running `pip install --upgrade avp_stream`.

 <!-- omit in toc -->
 ## Table of Contents